MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 1. As needed, change the value for a variable or add comments.

 > [!NOTE]
 > Visual Studio evaluates and displays the value for the variable in a data tip based on the context where the debugger is paused on execution.
 Evaluation isn't based on the current location of the cursor or data tip.
-If you hover over a variable in another function that has the same name as a variable in the current context, Visual Studio displays the value of the variable in the current context.
+If you hover over a variable in another function that has the same name as a variable in the current context, Visual Studio displays the value of the variable in the data tip for the current context.

 Visual Studio supports many actions for data tips and working with the variables and values, including: